MoeHurmoz/API-based-Social-Media-Application/README.md

 - **JavaScript**
 - **Axios**

-## Live Demo
+## Live Demo Server

-You can preview the application at the following link: [Live Demo](https://tarmeez-moehurmoz-project.netlify.app/views)
+You can preview the application at the following link: [Live Demo Server](https://tarmeez-moehurmoz-project.netlify.app/views)